-Upon discovering the event, HSPRD moved quickly to investigate and respond to the incident, assess the security of HSPRD systems, and notify potentially affected individuals and HSPRD clients.
-HSPRD is also working to implement additional safeguards and training to its employees.
-While HSPRD is not aware of any actual or attempted misuse of this information, HSPRD is providing access to credit monitoring services for one (1) year, through TransUnion, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+Upon discovering the event, FGCU Foundation moved quickly to investigate and respond to the incident, assess the security of FGCU Foundation systems, and notify potentially affected individuals.
+FGCU Foundation is providing access to credit monitoring services for one (1) year through TransUnion, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.

-Additionally, HSPRD is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, FGCU Foundation is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
+FGCU Foundation is also providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.